pyepics/epicsapps/doc/instruments.rst

 .. image:: images/Inst_Startup.png
     :width: 80%

-If this is your first time using the application, choose a name, and hit return to start a new Instrument File.
-The next time you run Epics Instruments, it should remember which files you have recently used, and present you with a drop-down list of Instrument Files.
+If this is your first time using the application, choose a name for your Instruments database, and hit return to create a new Instrument File.
+The next time you run Epics Instruments, it will remember which files you have recently used, and present you with a drop-down list of Instrument Files.
 Since all the definitions, positions, and settings are saved in a single file, restoring this file will recall the earlier session of instrument definitions and saved positions.

-An Epics **Instrument** is a collection of PVs.
-Each Instrument will also have a collection of **Positions**, which are just the locations of all the PVs in the instrument at the time the Position was saved.
+The Instruments database file can contain multiple Instruments.
+Each **Instrument** is a collection of Epics PVs.
+Each Instrument will also have a collection of **Positions**, which are just the locations of all the PVs in the Instrument at the time the Position was saved.
 Like a PV, each Instrument and each Position for an Instrument has a unique name.

 Defining a New Instrument